Efficient Evader Detection in Mobile Sensor Networks: Introduction

 As an example application, suppose that deploying a sensor requires a fixed cost, and that having the sensors turned on while roving requires a marginal cost.
 What is the cheapest way to achieve coverage?
 Is it cheaper to try and achieve static coverage, by deploying enough randomly-placed sensors to cover the domain at the start time with high probability?
 Or, is it cheaper to deploy fewer sensors, which likely will not cover the domain initially, but will provide mobile coverage after a certain duration of wandering?
 How many mobile sensors do we expect to be the most cost-efficient?
 Our simulations aim to allow us to answer such questions.

-We survey related work in Section~\ref{sec:related}, discuss mobile coverage problems and theoretical tools in Section~\ref{sec:mobile}, and introduce our algorithms in Sections~\ref{sec:algorithm} and~\ref{sec:PowerDown}.
+We survey related work in Section~\ref{sec:related}, discuss mobile coverage problems and theoretical tools in Section~\ref{sec:mobile}, show the alpha complex can be computed using local information in Section~\ref{section:alpha-local}, and introduce our algorithms in Sections~\ref{sec:algorithm} and~\ref{sec:realization}.
 We examine how mobile sensor network performance statistics depend on the dynamics of the mobile sensors in Sections~\ref{sec:stochastic} and~\ref{sec:deterministic}.
 We finish with open questions and concluding remarks in Section~\ref{sec:conclusion}.